xiota/geany-preview/Readme.md

 The plugin can then be enabled in the Plugin Manager (*Tools/Plugin Manager*).
 Since this plugin adds a pane to the sidebar, the sidebar must also be shown (*View/Show Sidebar*).

 Those interested may try [Building on Linux](docs/Building_on_Linux.md).
 Unfortunately, this plugin does not currently work on Windows because WebKit2GTK is not available.
-I also do not have a Mac to test.
+Also, the plugin has not been tested on Mac.

 ## Requirements